Yigal/courses-stats-part-2/chapter3.md

 - The population mean
 - The population standard deviation

-The population mean is relatively easy to calculate
+The population mean is relatively easy to approximate using the mean of a sample.

 `@hint`